insomnia-creator/Termst/README.md

 GUI's offer very little room for creativity that raw commands can.

-However, TermStart is a good (*Term*)starting point for it to evolve eventually to an interactive GUI.
+However, Termst is a good (*Term*)starting point for it to evolve eventually to an interactive GUI.